DHI/modelskill/README.md

 # mikefm-skill
-Compare results from MIKE FM simulations with measurements
+Compare results from MIKE FM simulations with observations